nalply/rbts/README.md

 raw insert of the tree.
 I am no expert but this seems good to me.
 Have a look at the [profiler's output here](https://github.com/nalply/rbts/blob/profile-stint/profile.txt).

+## Documentation

+Is in the directory [docs](docs/README.md).
+(Something went wrong with typedoc's Markdown theme and I had to fix it manually for the moment, and because I am not a robot  there might be broken links and other mistakes.)

 ## Example

 ```typescript